-Condition: The City has not been posting meeting minutes to the website within three days of the meeting minutes being approved.
+Condition: The City has not always been posting meeting minutes to the website within three days of the meeting minutes being approved.

 Cause: Procedures for complying with the Open and Public Meetings Act were not adequately designed or followed.
+Also, the City experienced significant personnel turnover during fiscal year 2018.